Denver Cancer Misdiagnosis Attorneys

 That’s why a misdiagnosis - or a delayed diagnosis - is so deadly.
 In the United States, an estimated 12 million adults who seek medical care are misdiagnosed every year.
 In half those cases, the misdiagnosis has the potential to do real harm - especially when cancer is involved.

-At Leventhal & Puga, P.C., we know how difficult a cancer misdiagnosis is to handle.
-The victim and his or her family must deal with physical pain, emotional pain, and astronomical medical expenses to correct something that should have been dealt with in the first place.
+At Leventhal Puga Braley P.C., we know how difficult a cancer misdiagnosis is to handle.
+The victim and his or her family must deal with physical pain, emotional trauma, and astronomical medical expenses to correct a mistake that should not have been made in the first place.
 We can help.
-Our attorneys have won record-breaking verdicts for clients, and we have a wealth of knowledge when it comes to law and medicine.
-For a confidential consultation at no charge, please call us at (877) 433-3906.
+Our medical malpractice attorneys have won record-breaking verdicts for clients, and we have a wealth of knowledge when it comes to the law and medicine.
+For a confidential consultation at no charge, please call us at (303) 759-9945 or toll-free at (877) 433-3906.